asktami/sessionhero-app/README.md

 - after logging in the user sees the session list, and:

-- can click on a session to:
+- can click on a session to add comments

-  - add comments and 1 to 5-star rating to a session
-  - add a session to their schedule
+- can click on a star to add a session to / remove a session from their schedule

 - can see their schedule, i.e. list of sessions they plan on attending